xingchenzhang/xingchenzhang.github.io/_pages/team.md

 - In 2026, My PhD student Zixian Zhao received the **Dean of Postgraduate Research’s Commendation for Excellence in Academic Citizenship**.

-- In 2026, My BSc student Aditya Bhardwaj received the **Computer Science Prizes for MSc students (Faculty Commendations - A)**.
+- In 2026, My BSc student Aditya Bhardwaj received the **Computer Science Prizes for BSc students (Faculty Commendations - A)**.

 ## **Current team**